Day 1: Bangkok

 Day 4: Phra Nakhon Si Ayutthaya/Chiang Mai

 Set out to explore the UNESCO World Heritage–listed Ayutthaya Historical Park, centered on the old city which served as the Siamese capital from the 14th to 18th centuries, when it was one of the largest and most cosmopolitan regions in the world.
 Stroll down well-planned city streets to view magnificent palaces and Buddhist monasteries that set the standard for Thai architecture for generations to come.
 Later, return to Bangkok and transfer to the airport for your flight to Chiang Mai.
-Visit a traditional village in the countryside and enjoy a khantok-style dinner.
+Visit a traditional village in the countryside and enjoy a khantok-style dinner, served on low pedestal trays.

 Khantok in the Northern dialect means wooden tray, used for carrying dishes, round in shape and made of teak wood.
 The host will invite guests to sit on the floor around the khantok.
 After dinner, enjoy tea time with the opportunity to talk with local people to learn their way of living.